Origen-SDK/rfcs/text/0000-abstract-digsrc-digcap-support.md

 defined in VectorGenerator would be to perform no action.
 The Uflex tester object would be updated to accumulate pins and settings for instrument statement generation.
 This method could be used for more than JUST digsrc/cap.
-I could see our group also using this as the instruement header equivalent of "push_microcode".
+I could see our group also using this as the instrument header equivalent of "push_microcode".

 format_overlay(dut.pin(:blah), bit.overlay_str, options_hash={}):